dima-diachkov/watch-list/README.md

 # watch-list

-This is watch list shows films
+This is watch list shows movies